Thursday, November 21, 2024

 T-ONO: Ishiwatari-san, you said that you rarely have a flash of inspiration for the music.
 But are there bands that inspired you?

-Ishiwatari: The bands Halloween and Judas Priest were one of two biggest inspirations.
+Ishiwatari: The bands Halloween and Judas Priest were two of my biggest inspirations.

 Ishiwatari: The songs with a fast beat, the heavy metal ones.

-T-ONO: Were there any songs that you had hard time writing?
+T-ONO: Were there any songs that you had a hard time writing?

 Ishiwatari: It is the same with the character design, the main character.